-Child Custody Lawyer Bucks County
+Child Custody Lawyer Philadelphia

 As the parent of the child or children, you naturally have custody of them.
 As a parent, it is expected of you to physically care for the child by providing food, shelter, and other essentials such as clothing and nurturing.
-You are also innately expected to make decisions for the child or children until they are of legal age to do so themselves, such as determining if you want them to be homeschooled or attend a public or private school, or any medical decisions that need to be made.
+You are also innately expected to make decisions for the child or children until they are of legal age to do so themselves.
+Such as determining if you want them to be homeschooled or attend a public or private school, or any medical decisions that need to be made.

 Parents and guardians almost always vie for custody with the goal of creating the best possible environment for the child or children.
 However, the possibilities through the courts are typically limited to two overall agreements: sole custody and joint custody.

 In the case of sole custody, one parent or guardian is deemed the primary caregiver.
 They have full both physical and legal custody as far as the child or children are concerned.
-This limits the other parent to visitation rights which are strictly delineated by the courts.
+This limits the other parent to visitation rights, which are strictly delineated by the courts.

 © 2016 by Velter Yurovsky Zoftis Sokolson, LLC.
 All rights reserved.